-Southern Nevada Water Authority (SNWA) and its member agencies serve more than 2.1 million residents in Southern Nevada, including the management of Hoover Dam.
+Southern Nevada Water Authority (SNWA) and its member agencies serve more than 2.1 million residents in Southern Nevada.
 As the wholesale water provider, SNWA is responsible for water treatment and delivery, as well as acquiring and managing long-term water resources for Southern Nevada.

 Over a 10-year period, SNWA rehabilitated pumps, replaced the entire electrical system, and completed landscaping and chemical feed piping.
 This resulted in a large volume of data in multiple file formats and locations.